 Increasing the number of Anbessa bus, Sheger bus and LRT trams in the route.

 According to the result discussed in chapter five the numbers of bus and LRT transit services are the leading factor that affect the transit availability of Woredas.
 As the result shows the number of transit availability and Woredas population density is not balanced.
 The current transit service even is not available in low population density as it is shown in the result and discussion part of the study.
 Therefore, the number of transit services should be provided by considering the number of population, the standard carrying capacity and headway or frequency of buses and LRT transit services.

+Future studies related with spatial analysis of public transit availability for cities should include primary socio-economic data in addition to secondary data to triangulate the result of relation between intensity of transit availability and socio-economic characteristics.

+Further studies are recommended for Woredas that have low and almost no public transit availability index route design in order to alleviate the spatial distribution and proximity of the transit service by considering primary socio-economic data.

 Reference

-AACTA Addis Ababa City Transport Authority (2019).
-Average frequency of public transport and number of passengers’ information from December15-20/ 2011E.C.
-Addis Ababa, Ethiopia.

 Abdlemalik Mohammed (2017).
 Performance Assessment of Addis Ababa’s Light Rail Transit (LRT) Based on Sustainability Variables.
 Addis Ababa, Ethiopia.

 Abreha, D. A. (2007, March).
 Analyzing public transport performance using efficiency measures and spatial analysis: The case of Addis Ababa, Ethiopia.
 ITC.